 Unwarp images refers to the gradient non-linearity correction.
 It creates a folder called "unwarped" in each of the series with the unwarped version of the images.
 Use this option if you want to register images across different sessions (different subject positioning).
 For more information see CBI’s Gradient non-linearity correction paper (username and password required).

 If you selected any Siemens data (online reconstructed) you will see this section.
-The Siemens Data Format can be converted to 3D Analyze, NIfTI (either single or dual file) or DICOM.
+The Siemens Data Format can be converted to a DICOM or NIfTI file, where the NIfTI file can be either single (.nii) or dual (.img + .hdr), and compressed or uncompressed.
 All conversions will include a ".txt" file which is a dump of the DICOM header of the first slice.